20 Great Books for Animal Lovers

 Mirabelle is an innocent young goldfinch who lives to sing, which means her home in the backyard of a piano teacher is perfect.
 One day, Mr. Stark gets a new student, Michael, who is sensational, but now refuses to play.

 Michael is supposed to be performing in an upcoming Chopin festival, but how can he do that if he can’t even practice?
-Mirabelle has an idea, but couldn’t predict how her unexpected friendship with the boy will turn into a grand adventure that links the great composer Frederic Chopin, the trailblazing author George Sand, and the French Romantic painter Eugene Delacroix.
+Mirabelle has an idea, but couldn’t predict how her unexpected friendship with the boy would turn into a grand adventure that links the great composer Frederic Chopin, the trailblazing author George Sand, and the French Romantic painter Eugene Delacroix.

 Don’t pass over this gem of a novel because it’s noted as a middle-grade read.
 Melissa read it at the suggestion of her nephew and mom and loved that it was an adorable story that also taught her some things about Chopin, Sand, and Delacroix!
 If you enjoy music, art, and songbirds, it’s a perfect read.

-Rhino Keeper book cover
+The Rhino Keeper

 Book Summary